Bkmz21/CompactCNNCascade/README.md

 Supported Nvidia GPUs with compute capability 3.0 and higher (library builded with CUDA 8.0).<br>

 ![Examples](/test_images/7.jpg_result.jpg "Detection example")
-This image with size 4800x2400 pixels was processed for 400 ms on GT640M GPU at searches minimum face size of 20 pixels.<br>
+This image has a resolution of 4800x2400 was processed for 400 ms on GT640M GPU at searches minimum face of size 20x20 pixels.<br>
 This detector capable of processing 4K video stream in real time.<br>

 You can trainig own cascade using [Microsoft Cognitive Toolkit](https://github.com/Microsoft/CNTK) (recommended version [1.7.2](https://github.com/Microsoft/CNTK/releases/tag/v1.7.2)).<br>